Frequently Asked Questions

 The primary sources of energy loss in any mechanical system are friction and parasitic energy consumption.
 We have engineered the GMEG to mitigate these losses by utilizing a low-friction central drive, high-efficiency bearings, and advanced lubricants.
 Furthermore, the DLLS is designed to perform its necessary work with exceptional efficiency, ensuring a minimal power draw.

-No. A perpetual motion machine is a hypothetical device that operates without an external energy source.
-The GMEG is not perpetual.
-It operates as a dynamic, open system that continuously harnesses the external, abundant, and predictable force of gravity.
+No. A perpetual motion machine is a hypothetical device that operates without any external energy input.
+The GMEG is not perpetual because it is a dynamic, open system that continuously harnesses the external and predictable force of gravity.
+The system relies on the Dynamic Load Lifting System (DLLS) to periodically recharge it by performing the necessary work to re-engage gravity's potential.

 The GMEG is designed to complement intermittent renewables like solar and wind by providing consistent, dispatchable power regardless of weather conditions or time of day.
 Its modular architecture offers superior scalability with a significantly smaller physical footprint, and its projected operational lifespan is designed to deliver a highly competitive Levelized Cost of Energy (LCOE).